korewireless/Microvisor-Demo-IoT-Device/README.md

 You will need a Twilio account.
 [Sign up now if you don’t have one](https://www.twilio.com/try-twilio).

+The demo makes use of [Beeceptor](https://beeceptor.com/) as a target for the HTTP `POST` requests it makes.

 You will also need the following hardware:

-* Twilio Microvisor Nucleo Development Board.
+* A Twilio Microvisor Nucleo Development Board.
 These are currently only available to Private Beta program participants.
-You will need to solder male header pins to the two GPIO banks on the board.
+You will need to solder male header pins to the two GPIO banks on the board, or at the very least to the connected pins shown in the circuit diagram below.
-* HT16K33-based 4-digit, 7-segment display.
+* An HT16K33-based 4-digit, 7-segment display, e.g., [Adafruit 0.56" 4-Digit 7-Segment Display w/I2C Backpack](https://www.adafruit.com/product/879).
-* MCP9808 temperature sensor.
+* An MCP9808 temperature sensor, e.g., [Adafruit MCP9808 High Accuracy I2C Temperature Sensor Breakout Board](https://www.adafruit.com/product/1782).

 ## Hardware Setup

+Assemble the following circuit:

 ![The Microvisor IOT device demo circuit](./images/circuit.png)

-The display and sensor are provided on boards.
-These include I2C pull-up resistors.
-If you add the display and/or sensor as raw components, you will need to add pull-ups on the I2C SDA and SCL lines.
+The display and sensor are shown on breakout boards which include I2C pull-up resistors.
+If you add the display and sensor as raw components, you will need to add pull-ups on the I2C SDA and SCL lines.
 You only need a single pull-up on each line.

 ## Software Setup